 2) Dry Feet

 Who doesn’t love a good foot massage?
-Compound the benefits of foot massage with the Baume Reparateur and you will have some really relaxed, ache-free, and moisturized feet.
+Compound the benefits of foot massage with the Baume Reparateur and you will have relaxed, ache-free, and moisturized feet.

 3) Makeup Remover